 Here’s our top tips that we like to follow, and think you should too.
 And if you have any concerns about the tick (and mosquito) population in your yard, please give us a shout to see if our program could be beneficial for you.

 - Dress smart.
 This means dressing yourself—and your children—in light colored clothing, and if it’s not an overly warm day, long sleeves and pants.
 Especially if you are in an area where you know ticks may be hiding.

 - Play smart, too.
 Having a cookout and want to enjoy some shade by the trees?
 Is your children’s swing set near the edge of your yard near the woods?
 Well, this just may be where those ticks are also hiding.
 Try moving commonly visited areas to open spaces to help reduce the risk of ticks making their way onto you.

 - Research the best tick-repellent that works with your family.
 There’s a variety that are out on the market, some that are (very) chemical based and some that are natural.
 Depending on your needs, skin sensitivity and lifestyle choices, we’d recommend conducting your own research on this topic to see what makes the most sense for you.

 - You’ve heard this one before, but we’ll say it again—do a tick check.
 And then conduct a second one.
 After being outside for an extended period, especially if you were in the forest or near a lot of trees, this step should not be missed.

 The best solution that will drastically reduce your chances of these is through looking into a Tick Control program in MA, and while we may be biased, we’re big fans of our approach that utilizes botanical extracts in order to make your backyard a much safer play to be in.

 Have any questions?
-Interested in learning more or getting a quote with us?
+Interested in learning more or getting a quote for tick control in MA?
 Give us a ring or shoot us an email at firstname.lastname@example.org to see if we may be a good match for your needs.